AndreGosselink/InspectorCell/README.rst

 =============
 InspectorCell provides an efficient workflow and graphical interface to generate high-quality training datasets from highly multiplexed microscopy images.
-InspectorCell is developed for manual analysis of large image stacks.
+InspectorCell is developed for the manual analysis of large image stacks.
 It allows straightforward segmentation and annotation of e.g., cells found in multiplexed microscopy images.
 It can be used as a library for direct embedding in Python 3 applications.
 It already comes with such an implementation as Orange3 Plug-In.
 This project implements the GUI application and depends on/uses `MiscMics <https://gitlab.com/InspectorCell/miscmics>`_: A standalone project that allows for headless usage and processing of data generated with InspectorCell.